buddypress/buddypress/src/readme.txt

 **NB**: BP Classic is a backwards compatibility Add-on for BuddyPress 12.0 and up bringing back the BP Legacy URL parser, the BP Default theme and BP Legacy widgets.

-Search WordPress.org for "BuddyPress" to find them all!
+Go to [BuddyPress profile on WordPress.org](https://profiles.wordpress.org/buddypress/) to find them all!

 = Join our community =